Charlottetown PEI Cruises

 |

-Get to know Charlottetown, Prince Edward Island
+More to know when you cruise to Charlottetown, Prince Edward Island

 - Charlottetown was originally settled by the Mi'kmaq people, who called their island epekwitk, meaning "cradled on the waves."
 Learn more Mi'kmaq place names near Charlottetown.